 Once the dust had settled I was writing both UnrealScript and C/C++ code for the project… making editor fixes, extending game play, improving and optimizing systems, extending trigger functionality, expanding the particle system, etc etc. The only parts of the code I didn’t spend any significant amount of time in were the core rendering (just some straight forward particle system updates) and networking.

-This was the most fun I’ve had in the industry because I was combining my two passions: Level Design/Design and Programming… and I was doing it to help create some things that have yet to be experienced in games so far, and make a version of UnrealEd that I personally think is superior from a end-user standpoint to the current iteration.
+This was some of the most fun I’ve had in the industry because I was combining my two passions: Level Design/Design and Programming, help create some things that had yet to be experienced in games so far, and make many improvements to our version of UnrealEd.

 The time spent programming and level design gave me a very wide view of the project and so around 2004 some changes happened at the company and I took on a sort of Producer role, working with George Broussard to help bring all the parts together.
 I was still doing some level design and programming, but my attention was split much more on helping lead and direct other aspects of the development.

-I will always be happy I went to 3D Realms and the people I worked with and for… even if I am disappointed that it looks like 2009 is going to roll around and still no real signs of Duke Nukem Forever coming out.
-At the very least, I got to take on getting the Duke 3D and Shadow Warrior Source Code released for the fans.
+I will always be happy I went to 3D Realms and the people I worked with.
+At the very least, I got to take on getting the Duke 3D and Shadow Warrior Source Code released for the players.
 Being such a big fan myself… it was a very satisfying thing to do.